-During the period ended June 30, 2022:
+During the year ended September 30, 2022:

-- Santiago Montt, a senior mining executive and a lawyer was appointed Chief Operating Officer - Drilling was started on high priority targets at Vizcachitas - R. Michael Jones P.Eng an experienced engineer, company founder and capital markets participant was appointed CEO. - The Company commenced trading on the OTCQX in the USA.
+- Santiago Montt, a senior mining executive and a lawyer was appointed Chief Operating Officer. - Drilling was started on high priority targets at Vizcachitas. - R. Michael Jones P.Eng an experienced engineer and capital markets participant was appointed CEO. - The Company commenced trading on the OTCQX in the USA.